pennmem/ram-devguide/docs/networking.md

 ## Message sequence

-1. Task waits for `CONNECTED` then sends it back to the host
+1. Task waits for `CONNECTED`
-2. Task sends `SESSION`, waits for `START` from host
+2. Task sends `SESSION`, then sends `READY` and waits for `START` from host
 3. Host sends `START`
 4. Task sends `TRIAL`
 5. Task starts, sending `STATE` and other messages as appropriate
 6. Science happens

-Note that once the host has received `CONNECTED`, it will process *any* message sent by the task laptop.
-It is **imperative** that the task laptop wait for a `START` message before the experiment is allowed to proceed.
+As of version 3.3.0, Ramulator will error if it receives state messages before receiving `READY` from the task laptop.
+This is to prevent acting on messages sent in the middle of a session.

 ## Notes for future changes